rsdoiel/antenna/archives/2025/science_and_technology_2025.00.md

 ---

-## More telcos confirm Salt Typhoon breaches as White House weighs in
+## More telcos confirm China Salt Typhoon security breaches as White House weighs in

-date: 2024-12-30, updated: 2024-12-31, from: The Register (UK I.T.
+date: 2024-12-30, updated: 2025-01-02, from: The Register (UK I.T.
 News)

-<h4>The intrusions allowed Beijing to &#39;geolocate millions of individuals&#39;</h4> <p>AT&amp;T, Verizon, and Lumen Technologies confirmed that Chinese government-backed snoops accessed portions of their systems earlier this year, while the White House added another, yet-unnamed telecommunications company to the list of those breached by Salt Typhoon.…</p>
+<h4>Intrusions allowed Beijing to &#39;geolocate millions of individuals, record phone calls at will&#39;</h4> <p>AT&amp;T, Verizon, and Lumen Technologies confirmed that Chinese government-backed snoops accessed portions of their systems earlier this year, while the White House added another, yet-unnamed telecommunications company to the list of those breached by Salt Typhoon.…</p>

 <br>